stored procedureis a routine that can be called to perform operations. A stored procedure can be either of the following:

 This command is valid

 onlywhen the Parameter Declaration List is displayed.
-If no distinct types or parameters are defined for the procedure, the command has no effect on the procedure.
+Additionally, if no distinct types or parameters are defined for the procedure, the command has no effect on the procedure.